Frequently Asked Questions

 What are the main avenues of research in the ME/CFS Collaborative Research Centers?

-The three ME/CFS Collaborative Research Centers at Columbia University in New York City, Cornell University in Ithaca, NY and Jackson Laboratories in Farmington, CT are funded by the National Institutes of Health (NIH).
-The research at the three Centers is focused on identifying the underlying cause(s) of ME/CFS.
-All of the Centers are interested in the impact of the disease on individuals, how and why the symptoms become worse and/or change following exercise or demanding mental activity, and over time identify possible biomarkers that can help health care providers to diagnose ME/CFS as well as be used to track progression of disease and response to treatment.
+The two ME/CFS Collaborative Research Centers at Columbia University in New York City and Cornell University in Ithaca, NY, are funded by the National Institutes of Health (NIH).
+The research at the two Centers is focused on identifying the underlying cause(s) of ME/CFS.
+Both Centers are interested in the impact of the disease on individuals: the underlying biological factors of ME/CFS; and other potential indicators such as tissue changes, immune cell differences, and genetic variants that may shed light on the cause and severity of ME/CFS over time.

 Information about the specific research being conducted at each of the ME/CFS Collaborative Research Centers may be found here: